Awdesh/Engineering-health/README.md

 engineering-health
 ==================

-Repository will contain programs that leverages use of engineering concept and health.
+Repository will contain programs that leverages engineering concepts in healthcare.
 Programs are intentionally kept under 32 lines.

 Instructions-: